Class of 2012

 In the spring of 2010, the original student-gardeners transplanted seeds from Dixie cups in “someone’s dorm room in Omega,” and the garden was born.

-Leonard has stayed in touch with his fellow Eckerd gardeners, many of whom have gone into agricultural careers themselves, creating a professional Eckerd growing network.
+Thomas has stayed in touch with his fellow Eckerd gardeners, many of whom have gone into agricultural careers themselves, creating a professional Eckerd growing network.

 He came back to campus recently and was excited to see a new pack of Eckerd students tending to the garden, learning the difference between a watermelon and a cucumber, and taking a break from studies to get their hands dirty while listening to birds chirp.
 He hopes some of those students may join him among the next generation of America’s farmers, a profession that is losing ground to an aging workforce.
-Leonard has welcomed Eckerd students to intern under his tutelage.
+Thomas has welcomed Eckerd students to intern under his tutelage.